Polycarbohydrate/awesome-tor/selfhost-snowflake.md

 ### Congragulations!
 You successfully set up a Snowflake bridge and are helping users circumvent censorship!

 <iframe src="https://snowflake.torproject.org/embed.html" width="320" height="240" frameborder="0" scrolling="no"></iframe>

+Keep this tab open in order to let the bridge work properly.